Boughten52/D7046E-ANN-Chatbot/meeting-notes.md

   * Structure the project and start migrating code from the exercises.
 * We meet during the scheduled project sessions on Thursdays, ready to present progress.
 * Booked Mondays at 9 am (CET) for weekly meetings.
+* Use the Discord server as a discussion forum for all kinds of questions.